-The accusations of wrong-doing originated with Burchett's ex-wife, Allison Beaver.
-Beaver has a background in banking and handled all of the Bruchett's campaign finances in 2009 and 2010.
+The accusations of wrong-doing involved Burchett's ex-wife, Allison Beaver.
+Beaver handled some of Burchett's campaign finances in 2009 and 2010.

-As the couple went through divorce this year, Beaver went to the Knoxville News Sentinel (KNS) with receipts showing where she funneled thousands of campaign dollars into personal bank accounts.
-Beaver claimed Buchett directed her to make the transactions.
+As the couple went through divorce, Beaver provided the Knoxville News Sentinel (KNS) with receipts showing where thousands of campaign dollars were transferred into personal bank accounts.
+Beaver told the newspaper Buchett directed her to make the transactions.
 KNS opinion columnist Pam Strickland filed a complaint with the state that requested an investigation into the campaign finance discrepancies.